patricsteiner/patricsteiner.github.io/_posts/2022-01-15-multi-application-angular-project-with-ionic-and-firebase.md

     ...
  }
 ```

+However, it can be even simpler if we are using firebase.
+Instead of starting each app individually, we can emulate firebase hosting to automatically serve each app locally by typing `firebase emulators:start` in the terminal.
+This will launch and output local URLs for every defined site in our project.

 ## Deployment
 Firebase allows us to host multiple apps in the same project, and this is exactly what we are going to do.
 After creating your firebase project with `firebase init`, you can define multiple hosting sites in the [firebase console](https://console.firebase.google.com/), each with a seperate domain.